Skip to main content

 • Non-default single VSC (auto-populated): if only one VSC is available

-In VMware vSphere environment (OCP or non-OCP) with CSI driver, by default, you can only take three snapshots for vSphere volumes.
-To take snapshot of the fourth volume you need to delete any one of the existing snapshots out of the 3.
-If you have to override this default behavior, you need to update global-max-snapshots-per-block-volume configuration parameter.
-Refer to the following topics to update the parameter:
+In a VMware vSphere environment (OCP or non-OCP) with CSI driver, you can take only three snapshots for vSphere volumes by default.
+To take a snapshot of the fourth volume, you must delete one of the existing three snapshots.
+To override this default behavior, update the global-max-snapshots-per-block-volume configuration parameter.
+See the following topics to update the parameter:

 note